c3337187/Script-YTD/README.md

 All runtime files (config, logs and download list) are stored in the `system/` folder.
 The repository includes an empty `system/` directory; required files will be created automatically on first launch.

+## Configuration

+Runtime options are stored in `system/config.ini`.
+Set `clipboard_only = true` under the `[options]` section to use the current clipboard contents when adding a link instead of sending `Ctrl+C` to copy the selection.
+This is useful for browsers or programs that block automated copy commands.